Buddhism in Estonia: History

 The emergence of Buddhism in Estonia is attributed to the early 20th century and associated with the names of Karl Tõnisson and his disciple Friedrich Lustig.
 Tõnisson was appointed by the 13th Dalai Lama of Tibet as the first Buddhist Archbishop of Lithuania, Latvia, and Estonia.
 He died in 1962 in Thailand after which he was declared a bodhisattva.

 Another important figure who contributed to the development of Estonian Buddhism was the scholar and religious philosopher Uku Masing.
 He wrote a book about Buddhism and became the founder of the Estonian Oriental Society.
 Under his influence, the Estonian buddhologist Linnart Mäll was formed.
-He translated many sacred texts into Estonian, because although Buddhism, like other religions, was not welcomed by the authorities during Soviet Estonia, scientific research in this field was allowed.
+He translated many sacred texts into Estonian, because although Buddhism, like other religions, was not welcomed by the Soviet authorities of the Estonian SSR, scientific research in this field was allowed.

 Statistics

 According to Statistics Estonia, the Estonian government agency responsible for producing official statistics, in 2021, there were 1,880 Buddhists in Estonia (0.2%).
 Of these, 1,05 are male and 820 female.
 1,280 are classified as city inhabitants, 100 as town inhabitants, and 500 as rural inhabitants.